 - After selecting the above options, it will open a new form.

-- Next enter required information such as the Email Address, Username of the account you are reporting, and explain why you think the Twitter username should be released.
+- Next, enter the required information such as the Email Address, Username of the account you are reporting, and explain why you think the Twitter username should be released.

 - Next, upload a copy of your valid government-issued photo ID such as a driver’s license or passport.
 Your ID is used only to confirm your identity.
 Tap on the submit button.